FSA/ Flex Account/ Flexible Spending Arrangement

 - Fillings & Dental Bonding

 - Nightguard, or Occlusal Guard TMD treatment syndrome

 FSA plans do not cover any form of cosmetic dentistry.
 The plans do not cover teeth whitening, veneers or cosmetic orthodontia.
 There is an obvious discrepancy with orthodontic treatment.
 While the IRS says that some procedures treat disease and some procedures are cosmetic, there is no specific set of rules that defines the specifics regarding which procedures qualify for coverage under an FSA.
 Our Sunnyvale Dental Care insurance coordinator should be able to help you determine what your plan covers.

 In conclusion, there are a number of ways using your flexible spending account can positively impact your dental health.
-Sunnyvale Dentist Dr. Antonious and his staff is always ready to help and guide patients with their flex payment account and any related information they might need to get the best dental care.
+Sunnyvale Dentist Dr. Gupta and her staff is always ready to help and guide patients with their flex payment account and any related information they might need to get the best dental care.